 COMMENDED: DW Windsor

-Young Lighter of the Year in association with
+Society of Light and Lighting Young Lighter of the Year sponsored by

 WINNER: Rachael Nicholls - Task lighting at the hospital bed

-Finalists for the Young Lighter of the Year Award present a paper at LuxLive on a lighting topic of their choice.
+Finalists for the Young Lighter of the Year Award - organised by the Society of Light and Lighting - present a paper at LuxLive on a lighting topic of their choice.

 Architectural lighting - not yet dead